Mark Borboran

 Mark Anthony Rosales Borboran (born November 20, 1984) is a Filipino professional basketball player who last played for the Rain or Shine Elasto Painters of the Philippine Basketball Association (PBA).
+At 6'4", he played the small forward position.

-He went to college at the José Rizal University and later he moved to University of the East where he was a vital cog to his college team.
-Borboran is 6-4 small forward who can shoot, rebound, and pass.
-He was drafted sixth overall in the 2008 PBA draft by the Air21 Express but was then traded to the Alaska Aces during draft night.
+Borboran went to college at the José Rizal University and later he moved to the UE Red Warriors.
+He was part of the UE Red Warriors squad that swept the elimination round, 14–0, of the 2007 UAAP season.
+He won a spot on the mythical team in the same year.

-Borboran was part of the UE Red Warriors squad that swept the elimination round (14–0) of the 2007 UAAP season.
-He won a spot on the mythical team on the same year.
-He played for Hapee Toothpaste in the amateur league, alongside future top pick Gabe Norwood, which entered the finals twice but lost twice to Harbour Centre.
+Borboran was drafted sixth overall in the 2008 PBA draft by the Air21 Express but was then traded to the Alaska Aces during draft night.
+He has also played for four different PBA franchises before staying with Rain or Shine for eight seasons.